 A5: CPD Log.
 Engage in continuing professional development in subjects/disciplines and their pedagogy, incorporating research, scholarship and the evaluation of professional practices (461 words)

 In this section, I reflect on how academic conferences and events impact my work in general.
-As an Academic Developer, horizon scanning for pedagogical development is a major part of my job.
 I stay up-to-date with current trends and developments in the field through my scholarship, which includes making contributions to the academic literature and attending professional meetings and events.
 National conferences and daily symposiums are excellent opportunities for me to present my work and meet colleagues with similar interests.
 For example, Dr. Deborah Custance and I presented our ongoing work on GS T&L (described above in A4) at the Learning on/with the Open Web conference in Coventry in October 2018 (Koseoglu & Custance, 2018).
 We received very useful feedback during this day-long event from colleagues in other UK institutions, which directly informed the design of the site and our approach (K1) (K2) (K3).

 Another example would be a recent conference talk I gave (Koseoglu, 2019) at the Inaugural Symposium for the Centre of Excellence for Teaching and Learning (CoETaL) at the University of Guyana (Guyana).
 This talk on open educational resources was received very positively.
 In addition to an in-depth exploration of some pressing issues in open education, I mentioned some of the work on the GS T&L website as examples for how to avoid disposable assignments in HE.
 The event was a great opportunity for a mutual sharing of expertise on an international level.
 It was interesting for me to meet colleagues from South America and learn about what they are doing in a teaching centre with a role very similar to ours, and they learned about some of our initiatives such as GS T&L. The letter of appreciation I received from the director of CoETaL stated: “We believe that the knowledge disseminated will help immensely in the development and growth of the Centre of Excellence as well as the participants of the Symposium.
 It was an honour for CoETaL to have you as one of our resource speakers” (K1).